Get four free lessons of our new Seedbed Kids Curriculum, Trackers.

 Reality tells us that 59% of youth ages 15 or over disconnect permanently or for an extended period of time from church (source).
-Reality tells us that only 12% of kids dialog regularly with their parents about faith at home (source).
-Reality tells us that the home, not the church, is the primary place for faith formation and that parents feel woefully unequipped for the task (source).
+It tells us that only 12% of kids dialog regularly with their parents about faith at home (source).
+And that the home, not the church, is the primary place for faith formation and that parents feel woefully unequipped for the task (source).

 Part of the problem is that parents have often let the church assume that primary discipleship role for their kids.
-Just like they drop their kids off a school for academics and at the gym for sports, the church becomes a place to “drop off and pick up” rather than a place for corporate worship and continued faith formation together.
-Another concern is that parents don’t feel like they “know enough” themselves to talk about God with their kids or they don’t have ideas about how to bring God up in everyday conversation.
+Just like they drop their kids off at school for academics and at the gym for sports.
+The church becomes a place to “drop off and pick up” rather than a place for continued faith formation together.
+Another concern is that parents don’t feel like they “know enough” themselves to talk about God with their kids.
+Or they don’t have ideas about how to bring God up in everyday conversation.